SitecorePowerShell/Book/working_with_sitecore_items.md

 Sitecore items should be retrtieved  with use of ```Get-Item``` and ```Get-ChildItem``` cmdlets.
 That is because those 2 cmdlets add a PowerShell wrapping around them.

 If you have retrieved your item directly using the Sitecore API you can still add the nice wrapper.
 You can do that my piping them through the ```Wrap-Item``` commandlet.
-Allways ise the  latest version to leverage the full potential of the environment.
+Always ise the  latest version to leverage the full potential of the environment.

 ## Getting Items based on path